The 3 AM Question That Haunts Every Entrepreneur

 Given our accelerator experience, it seemed obvious — everyone we'd worked with talked about needing a "better web presence" but couldn't afford proper development.

-This ridiculous thing was one of our first validation tests:
+And this ridiculous thing was one of our first validation tests:

 Within a year, serious recurring revenue.
+But something kept happening that would change everything:

-But something kept happening that would change everything: Our website clients kept asking for marketing help.
+Our website clients kept asking for marketing help.

-"How do I get traffic?"
+- "How do I get traffic?"

-"Why aren't we ranking?"
+- "Why aren't we ranking?"

-"I have visitors, but nobody's buying.
+- "I have visitors, but nobody's buying.
 What's wrong?"

-"My conversion rates are terrible.
+- "My conversion rates are terrible.
 Can you help?"

-Then COVID hit.
-And those occasional questions became a constant and panicked barrage.
+Then COVID hit, and those occasional questions became a constant and panicked barrage.

 These entrepreneurs didn't need prettier designs.
 They didn't need status quo "how to market my business" search results.
 They needed proper fundamentals.
 Systematic discovery and validation.
 Method marketing.
 Lean principles.
 The discipline to prove demand before building.